Hacker0x01/docs.hackerone.com/docs/programs/duplicate-reports.md

 ### Adding a Hacker to the Original Report
 To add the hacker to the original report:
-1) Go to the actions section of the report.
+1) Go to the bottom of the report above the comment box.
 2) Change the action picker to **Close report > Duplicate**.
 3) Enter the original report number in the **Search report** field, and select the report from the selection list.
 4) A check box stating **Add *hacker name* to the original report** will show under the **Search report** field.